elliepup/mollybot/README.md

 For a full list of commands, use the `/help` command.

-## Inviting MollyBot to Your Server

-To invite MollyBot to your Discord server, click [here](INSERT INVITE LINK).

 ## Setting Up MollyBot

 To set up and run MollyBot on your own server, follow these steps: